joelnitta/docker-packrat-example/README.md

 ### First step: make packrat/packrat.lock file

-Launch `rocker/tidyverse` with tag set to same version we will use in the `Dockerfile` and this directory mounted, and run this script.
+Launch `rocker/tidyverse` with tag set to same version we will use in the `Dockerfile`, and this directory mounted.

 Here I'm using `rocker/tidyverse` because it comes with RStudio server, so we can edit code in the container directly with RStudio.
 However, `rocker/tidyverse`